-People in the U.S. are living longer than ever before — an average of 76.3 years for men and 81.2 years for women, according to a December 8, 2016 report released by the National Center for Health Statistics.
-And the U.S. Census Bureau’s April 25, 2016 report shows that the current population includes 74.9 million Baby Boomers (ages 51-69).
+People in the U.S. are living longer than ever before — an average of 76.3 years for men and 81.4 years for women, according to a report released by the National Center for Health Statistics.
+And the U.S. Census Bureau’s 2020 repost shows that 1 in 6 Americans are over 65.

 Many seniors live active and healthy lives, but there’s no getting around one thing: as we age, our bodies and minds change.
 Some changes may just be part of normal aging, while others may be a warning sign of a medical problem.
 It is important to know the difference, and to let your healthcare provider know if you have any concerns.

 Fortunately, there are things you can do to stay healthy and active as you age.
 Having a healthy lifestyle can help you to deal with normal aging changes.
 To help you seek out the best tips and advice for living a healthy lifestyle, as well as seek support if you or your loved one suffer from age-related ailments or diseases, we have chosen to share 10 top health and wellness websites for seniors.
 These are reputable sites, many of which we go to ourselves for information for our community blogs.
 Happy searching!

 NIH Senior Health: The National Institutes of Health provides seniors with a range of health information on topics from A to Z, such as bone health, nutrition, exercise and more.
 There are exercise stories shared by older adults.
 Health videos offer up-to-date medical information, tips for healthy living, and inspiring stories of older adults who are coping with diseases or conditions of aging.
 And you can sign up to receive a regular email of free tips for healthy aging.
 Best of all, you can adjust text size easily from the top menu bar.